mjl-/vijs/readme.txt

 that remove/replace text don't change the clipboard.

-Not all input types are supported, browsers only allow editing selections on some files: text, search, url, tel, password.
+Not all input types are supported, browsers only allow editing selections on some types: text, search, url, tel, password.
 Others don't work: email, time, etc.

 Popular messaging web applications have custom UI elements for sending messages,